luminus-framework/luminus/resources/public/md/guestbook.md

   (cond

     (empty? name)
-    (home-page name message "Some dummy who forgot to leave a name")
+    (home-page name message "Somebody forgot to leave a name")

     (empty? message)
     (home-page name message "Don't you have something to say?")